Selling a House That Needs Repairs or Major Work

 There are alternatives to selling your property on the open market.
 If you can’t afford to get any major repairs done yourself, but need to sell your property then it might be worth talking to a quick cash buyer.
 They’ll include all legal fees in the process and are guaranteed to take your property off your hands, whatever condition it is in.
 Although you’ll receive less than the market value of the property, you will receive a fair cash sum and a completion date that works for you.
-Get in touch with one of our team today for a no obligation chat to explain the process and tell us more about your property and why you need to sell it.
-It’s a simple, straight forward and hassle-free solution to selling your property.
+Get in touch with one of our team today for a no-obligation chat to explain the process and tell us more about your property and why you need to sell it.
+Selling your property to The Property Buying Company is a simple, straight forward and hassle-free solution to selling your property.

 Can I sell my house to you if it needs repairs?

-Yes -we'll buy your house no matter the condition, it is however likely that it will have an affect on the amount we offer.
+Yes -we'll buy your house no matter the condition, it is, however, likely that it will have an effect on the amount we offer.

 Should I sell my house or fix it up first?

 It really depends!
 Every situation is completely different.
 It's always good to do the smaller pieces of work like painting, lighting, carpets & small DIY, but if you have major repair work you will need to weigh up the cost vs benefit.
 If the repairs required are going to be flagged on a survey you need to consider repairing it or prepare to get bartered down.

 My house needs major repairs, will you still buy it?

 Yes - whatever condition we will still buy it, however, if there are major repair works it will have a significant effect on the amount we'll offer you.